supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **John**: "Tyler, loyalty programs have been talked about at Morey's for decades.
 What made now the right moment to finally make it happen?"

-**Tim**: "Launching Fam Club in just four months with a small team is unusual.
+**Tim**: "Launching Fam Club in just four months with a small team of only three people is unusual.
 What were the biggest challenges in pulling it off so quickly?"

 **John**: "Before we get into the program itself, what problem were you really trying to solve?"

----

-## Part 2: Building the Program (15-20 minutes)
+## Part 2: Building the Program (12-15 minutes)

 **Tim**: "You've said the hardest part wasn't the perks, it was the data.
 What did you run into, and how did you solve it?"